programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

-One common use of scales is to change the colors used in a plot.
+One common use of scales is to change the colors of a plot.
 To manually specify the colors you want, you can use the `scale_color_manual()` function and provide a vector of color values, using color names [defined by R](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) or their hexadecimal codes. [`scale_colour_manual()`](http://ggplot2.tidyverse.org/reference/scale_manual.html) takes a compulsory argument (`values =`), namely a vector of the color names.
-In this way, you can create graphs with your chosen colors.
+In this way, you can create graphs with your chosen colors:

 ```